 For you, having your executives speak to interns is another way to “sell” your organization to the interns, and get your executives invested in (and supporting) your program.

 Best Practice #12: Offer training/encourage outside classes.

 You may also want to consider providing interns with information about nearby community colleges: Many students will be interested in attending during their work term to take care of some electives and/or get a little ahead with the hours they need to graduate.
-If you have the budget, you may also want to consider paying the tuition for courses they take while working for you, but, as is the case with housing, any assistance you can provide—even if it’s just providing them with information about local schools—will earn you points with students.
+If you have the budget, you may also want to consider paying the tuition for courses they take while working for you.
+However, as is the case with housing, any assistance you can provide, even if it’s just providing them with information about local schools, will earn you points with students.

 Best Practice #13: Conduct focus groups/surveys.

 Conducting focus groups and feedback surveys with these representatives of your target group is a great way to see your organization as the students see it.
 Focus groups in particular can yield information about what your competitors are doing that students find appealing.